anordin95/a-conceptual-overview-of-asyncio/readme.md

 #### [A conceptual overview part 1: a mental model](https://github.com/anordin95/a-conceptual-overview-of-asyncio/blob/main/1-conceptual-overview-part-1.md)

 In part 1, we'll cover the main, high-level building blocks of asyncio: the event-loop, coroutine functions, coroutine objects, tasks & await.
+After this section, you should be able to comfortably and confidently use asyncio.

 #### [A conceptual overview part 2: the nuts & bolts](https://github.com/anordin95/a-conceptual-overview-of-asyncio/blob/main/2-conceptual-overview-part-2.md)

-Part 2 goes into detail on the mechanisms asyncio uses to manage control flow.
+Part 2 goes into detail on the Python mechanisms asyncio uses to manage control flow.
 This is where the magic happens.
 You'll come away from this section knowing what await does behind the scenes and how to make your own asynchronous operators.

 #### [Analyzing an example programs control flow](https://github.com/anordin95/a-conceptual-overview-of-asyncio/blob/main/3-detailed-control-flow-analysis-example.md)